How to Get More Freelance Design Work – A Letter From Your Prospective Client

 Take a look back at that sentence, notice you didn’t say that you were working with them, you said getting things in place to begin working with them.
 Although you haven’t done any work for them, you are still able to borrow their credibility.

-As you can see from this one sentence, language is extremely important to your success as a freelancer.
+As you can see from this one sentence, language is extremely important to your success as a freelancer working from home.
 So, now let’s look at exactly how your language may be costing you projects.

 LESSON 3 – Your Language is Costing You MASSIVE Amounts of Money!